updated Sept 2015Joseph ~ God Will Increase ~ Hebrew

 In honor of the holiday season, I thought a feature on the name Joseph would be fitting.
 This name is a true classic, and has been in the top 25 names in the U.S. for more than a century, including more than 50 years in the top 10.
 There are few names with such a steady track record of popularity.

 That being said, Joseph is at the lowest point it's ever been, if 22 could be considered "low".
-(Learn more about name rank here.)
 What we're finding today is that the most traditional names are sometimes taking a backseat to contemporary choices.
-I do think that Joseph may be used a little less than it has been and could drop by a few more points in years to come.
-But it would take many, many years of this trend to continue for this name to be considered less than classic.
+But I think this is just a bump in the road for Joseph to find its spot near the top 20.
+Update: Joseph is ranked back at #20 for the year 2014.

 Joseph is cherished around the world for its religious roots in the Jewish, Christian, and Islamic faiths.
 It's referenced in both the Old and New Testaments of the Bible, as the name of: